-- 2.1 This report requests approval to carry out a consultation exercise for the draft Compensation Policy, which is attached at Appendix A. - 2.2 Compensation is discretionary, and any claim will be considered on its own merit.
+- 2.1 At the June 2022 meeting this Committee approved a consultation exercise on the draft Compensation Policy, this was opened between 9th June and 4th August 2022. - 2.2 Compensation is discretionary, and any claim will be considered on its own merit.
 It may be considered when a service failure is identified, or at any stage of the Council's complaints procedure.
-The Council may discuss the situation with the customer, and their view as to what would be an acceptable remedy will be considered. - 2.3 The following will be taken into consideration when considering compensation payments; - Quantifiable Costs where the resident can evidence incurred costs due to service failure, reimbursement of reasonable costs may be appropriate. - Whether the Council has failed to act reasonably in accordance with the law or its own policies and standards. - 2.4 The award of compensation will be approved by senior officers to ensure that it is consistently awarded and managers are aware of service failures leading to the need for compensation and can ensure the circumstances leading to this are addressed. - 2.5 The amount of any compensation will depend on the severity of the impact, to be awarded and the proposed authorisation levels are detailed in Figure 1.
+The Council may discuss the situation with the resident, and their view as to what would be an acceptable remedy would be considered. - 2.3 The following will be taken into consideration when considering compensation payments: - Quantifiable Costs where the resident can evidence incurred costs due to service failure, reimbursement of reasonable costs may be appropriate. - Whether the Council has failed to act reasonably in accordance with the law or its own policies and standards. - 2.4 The award of compensation will be approved by senior officers to ensure that it is consistently awarded, and managers are aware of service failures leading to the need for compensation and can ensure the circumstances leading to this are addressed. - 2.5 The amount of any compensation will depend on the severity of the impact, to be awarded and the proposed authorisation levels are detailed in Figure 1.

-Compensation levels will be subject to an annual uplift subject to CPI+1% in line with current rent increases.

-2.6 These compensation levels have been set in accordable with the Guidance on Remedies published by the Housing Ombudsman.
+Compensation levels will be subject to an annual uplift subject to CPI+1% in line with current rent increases. - 2.6 These compensation levels have been set in accordable with the Guidance on Remedies published by the Housing Ombudsman.